The NIST NanoFab: Tour Summary

 Location: Bldg.
 215, Rm.
 D101

 The NanoFab provides researchers from industry, academia, NIST, and other government agencies rapid access to a comprehensive suite of tools and processes for nanofabrication and measurement.
 This world-class facility is a unique national resource, combining easy access, tool and process development, and training, while providing researchers from across the nation access to NIST-wide expertise in nanoscience and nanotechnology.
 The facility is accessible through a simple application process designed to get users into the facility in a few weeks.
 The NanoFab has over 5,600 square meters (60,000 square foot) of laboratory space, including a 1,800 square meter (8,000 square foot) cleanroom, with 750 square meters (8,000 square feet) at Class 100, along with additional high-performance laboratories nearby.
 There are over 90 fabrication and processing tools in the cleanroom, including tools for electron beam-, photo- and nanoimprint-lithography, laser writing and mask generation, field emission scanning electron microscopy, metal deposition, plasma etching, chemical vapor deposition, atomic layer deposition, and silicon micro/nano-machining.
-Tools outside the cleanroom include a second electron beam lithography system, a second atomic force microscope, and a dual beam focused ion beam system.
-A transmission electron microscope will be coming to the NanoFab in 2010.
-With an unusual level of operational flexibility, it can accommodate the needs of a wide range of researchers, from novices to the world's experts in nanofabrication.
+Tools outside the cleanroom include a second electron beam lithography system, a second atomic force microscope, a dual beam focused ion beam system and a transmission electron microscope.